In this post, You are going to learn: How to draw curly hair on a boy in step by step manner, plus I have mentioned all the required material.

 For a more realistic appearance, while sketching hair, I advise incorporating variances in the curves of the hair.
 As the hair gets thinner, I like to keep the curves bigger at the top (nearer the roots).
 This occurs because there are more strands in the hair at the base, which means that more hair must bend to form the initial curves.
 This practice helps to create a flowing hair drawing.

-Therefore, as you can see in the illustration that I’ve shown down below.
+Therefore, as you can see in the illustration that I’ve shown below.
 When you draw similar curves, you end up with an extremely unrealistic drawing.
-On the other hand, sketching curves with a greater variety in the sizes of the curves lead to a realistic hair curl.
+On the other hand, sketching curves with a greater variety in the sizes of the curves leads to a realistic hair curl.